Soybean: Seed resilience

 The hull of the mature bean is hard, water-resistant, and protects the cotyledon and hypocotyl (or "germ") from damage.
 If the seed coat is cracked, the seed will not germinate.
 The scar, visible on the seed coat, is called the hilum (colors include black, brown, buff, gray and yellow) and at one end of the hilum is the micropyle, or small opening in the seed coat which can allow the absorption of water for sprouting.

 Some seeds such as soybeans containing very high levels of protein can undergo desiccation, yet survive and revive after water absorption.
 A. Carl Leopold began studying this capability at the Boyce Thompson Institute for Plant Research at Cornell University in the mid-1980s.
 He found soybeans and corn to have a range of soluble carbohydrates protecting the seed's cell viability.
 Patents were awarded to him in the early 1990s on techniques for protecting biological membranes and proteins in the dry state.

-Nitrogen-fixing ability
+Chemistry

+Dry soybeans contain 36% protein and 20% fat in form of soybean oil by weight.
+The remainder consists of 30% carbohydrates, 9% water and 5% ash.

+Soybeans comprise approximately 8% seed coat or hull, 90% cotyledons and 2% hypocotyl axis or germ.